-1. The tenant shall undertake as follows:-
+1 The tenant shall undertake as follows

 (b) To use the allotment garden within the meaning of that expression as defined in section 22(1) of the Allotments Act, 1922 or any amendment thereto and for no other purpose.

-(c) To keep the allotment garden free from weeds, clean and well manured and other otherwise maintain it in a good state of cultivation and fertility.
+(c) To keep the allotment garden free from weeds, clean and well manured and otherwise maintain it in a good state of cultivation and fertility.
 Also to keep in safe condition and good appearance one half in width of any path adjoining the allotment garden, all such paths to be a minimum width of 0.5 metres (18 inches), and to display clearly and legibly the plot number as stated on the tenancy agreement.

-(d) Not to cause or permit any nuisance or annoyance to the occupier of any other allotment garden or to any local resident, not to obstruct or encroach on or over any path or roadway set out for the use of the occupiers of the allotment gardens, and to light bonfires only if permitted by the Association and subject to such requirements and restrictions as the Association may impose.
+(d) Not to cause or permit any nuisance or annoyance to the occupier of any other allotment garden or to any local resident, not to obstruct or encroach on or over any path or roadway set out for the use of the occupiers of the allotment gardens, and to light bonfires only if permitted by the Company and subject to such requirements and restrictions as the Company may impose.

 (g) Not to use barbed wire for a fence adjoining any path set out for the use of occupiers of the allotment gardens and not to erect any form of permanent fence around any allotment garden or part thereof.